Digital-Identity-Labs/little_disco/README.md

   * As of 2024 this is a new project, there may be bugs.
   * I'm new to modern Javascript and VueJS, so there might be some active learning going on
+  * Multi-language support is planned but not usable yet
+  * Tests are currently inadequate
   * The more efficient data formats require your own scripts or the [Smee](https://github.com/Digital-Identity-Labs/smee) libraries to generate
   * There is no central store, so Little Disco cannot behave like Seamless Access.
   * Large federations and a slow internet connection will cause the page to take awhile to load.
 (For reference, the UK federation on an
   8Mb/s ADSL connection works fine)
-  * Little Disco may be slow on older, slow PCs
+  * Little Disco may be slow on older, slow PCs or older phones.
   * As a client side app Little Disco will not work with scripts and non-browser HTTP agents unless they also include JS rendering
   * Little Disco has not been audited or tested for accessibility yet